On piecewise hyperdefinable groups: Introduction

 Hrushovski already indicated in unpublished works that, using piecewise hyperdefinable groups, it should be possible to extend some of the results of \cite{hrushovski2011stable} to the context of metric groups.
 The aim of this paper is to give the abstract basis for that kind of results, to find in the end possibly interesting applications to combinatorics.
 We conclude the paper giving the natural generalisation of the Lie model Theorem for rough approximate subgroups.
 Applications of this result to the case of metric groups will be studied in a future paper.

 We study in general piecewise hyperdefinable sets in Section 1, focussing on the properties of their logic topologies.
 The most important results of this section are given after the introduction of locally hyperdefinable sets in Section 1.4.
 Section 2 is the core of this paper and is devoted to the general study of piecewise hyperdefinable groups.
-The first fundamental result of the section is Theorem \ref{t:generic set lemma}, in which we show that piecewise hyperdefinable groups satisfying a natural combinatorial condition are locally hyperdefinable.
-In Section 2.3, we define the model{\hyp}theoretic components for piecewise hyperdefinable groups, proving the existence of $G^{\mathrm{ap}}$ in Theorem \ref{t:the aperiodic component}.
-Finally, we focus on the study of Lie cores, proving their existence (Theorem \ref{t:logic existence of lie core}), the uniqueness of the minimal one (Theorem \ref{t:logic uniqueness of minimal lie core}), giving a canonical representation of the minimal one in terms of the model{\hyp}theoretic components (Theorem \ref{t:canonical representation of the minimal lie core}) and showing its independence of expansions of the language (Corollary \ref{c:independence of expansions of the minimal lie core}).
-Section 3 is devoted to the Stabilizer Theorem for piecewise hyperdefinable groups, which is divided over Theorem \ref{t:stabilizer theorem 1}, Corollary \ref{c:stabilizer theorem mos b2} and Theorem \ref{t:stabilizer theorem 2} --- the latter being the standard statement of the Stabilizer Theorem.
-We conclude the paper stating the Rough Lie model Theorem \ref{t:rough lie model} which generalises Hrushovski's Lie Model Theorem to the case of rough approximate subgroups.
+The first fundamental result of the section is \cref{t:generic set lemma}, in which we show that piecewise hyperdefinable groups satisfying a natural combinatorial condition are locally hyperdefinable.
+In Section 2.3, we define the model{\hyp}theoretic components for piecewise hyperdefinable groups, proving the existence of $G^{\mathrm{ap}}$ in \cref{t:the aperiodic component}.
+Finally, we focus on the study of Lie cores, proving their existence (\cref{t:logic existence of lie core}), the uniqueness of the minimal one (\cref{t:logic uniqueness of minimal lie core}), giving a canonical representation of the minimal one in terms of the model{\hyp}theoretic components (\cref{t:canonical representation of the minimal lie core}) and showing its independence of expansions of the language (\cref{c:independence of expansions of the minimal lie core}).
+Section 3 is devoted to the Stabilizer Theorem for piecewise hyperdefinable groups, which is divided over \cref{t:stabilizer theorem 1,c:stabilizer theorem mos b2,t:stabilizer theorem 2} --- \cref{t:stabilizer theorem 2} being the standard statement of the Stabilizer Theorem.
+We conclude the paper stating the Rough Lie model \cref{t:rough lie model} which generalises Hrushovski's Lie Model Theorem to the case of rough approximate subgroups.